 A. Leadership skills

 C. Learning skills

-C. All of the skills listed are important business analysis attributes and abilities, but choice C is the most important skill from this set.
-Learning skills can allow you to learn how to lead, how to appraise, and how to formulate questions, so choices A, B, and D are incorrect.
+Answer is C. All of the skills listed are important business analysis attributes and abilities, but choice C is the most important skill from this set.
+Learning skills allow you to learn about needs and other information essential for analysis.

 12. You have recently been hired by the JHY Organization.
 Your manager, Ellen, would like you to first spend some time learning about the JHY Organization, its history, its clients, and the services they provide.
 Why do you think Ellen would like you to first learn about your new employer?

 A. It gives you, the new business analyst, time to meet other people in the organization.

 B. It gives Ellen, your supervisor, time to find assignments for you to complete.